Avengers Academy: "Final Exam"

 After the closure of the Academy, the students are summoned by Jeremy Briggs, proclaiming that he has found a cure.
-Veil reveals to the students that she's been cured with Alchemist's new invention called "Clean Slate".
-After Mettle and Hazmat take the cure, Jeremy reveals his true intentions: to depower superhuman beings and re-disperse their abilities to individuals, whom he deems worthy.
+Veil reveals to the students that she has had her powers removed by Briggs' invention, called "Clean Slate".
+After Mettle and Hazmat take the cure, Briggs reveals his true intentions: to depower superhuman beings and re-disperse their abilities to individuals, whom he deems worthy.
 After defeating the depowered students with the help of the Young Masters, Briggs extends his offer to Hazmat, Mettle, Striker, and Veil, who accept.
 The depowered students regroup and manage to take down Big Zero.
 With the rest of Young Masters and Briggs, believing that they are dead, the depowered students make their way to Brigg's laboratory in search of an antidote.
 Meanwhile, Striker tricks the Enchantress into giving him the antidote and attacks her but is nearly killed by Briggs.
 During the commotion, Veil gives the antidote to Hazmat and Mettle.
 Hazmat rescues Striker but Briggs and the Enchantress escape.
 In the laboratory, the depowered students defeat Coat of Arms, just as Hazmat, Mettle, Striker, and Veil arrive with the antidote.
 The students make their way to the roof but find that Briggs as already launched "Clean Slate" via missiles.
 Lightspeed takes off after the missiles and disarms a couple as Veil tricks Briggs' scientists into releasing Jocasta so that she can redirect the rest.
 Meanwhile, during the battle between the rest of the students and Briggs and the Enchantress, the latter is injured and retreats while X-23 is knocked unconscious.
-Finesse then uses X-23's claws to stab Briggs and allows him to bleed to death.
+Finesse uses X-23's claws to stab Briggs and allows him to bleed to death.

-Back at the Academy, the faculty organizes an intramural football game between the Avengers Academy and the Jean Grey School for Higher Learning, and some of the Academy students are promoted to be associate level Avengers while still continuing their training at the Academy.
+Back at the Academy, the faculty organizes an intramural football game between the Avengers Academy and the Jean Grey School for Higher Learning, and some of the Academy students are promoted to be associate level Avengers while continuing their training at the Academy.